huserben/TfsExtensions/BuildTasks/overview.md

  - **Basic Authentication**: Specified User

 The **Ignore SSL Certificate Errors** flag can be used if you need to ignore SSL errors caused by untrusted certificates.

+### Important Configuration Options when Triggered Build is not located on the VSTS/TFS Instance or Team Project
+If the target build is on a different TFS some special circumstances apply.
+First and foremost the authentication options (see below) are limited.
+You cannot use OAuth authentication, either use a Personal Access Token (recommended) or Basic Authentication.
+**Important:** The Acess Token or Basic Authentication must be setup on the VSTS/TFS that hosts the Target Build!

+As well it's not possible to have conditions based on builds of the current VSTS/TFS, due to the authentication being setup for the VSTS/TFS Instance that hosts the triggered build.
+Conditions based on builds of this Instance however would be possible.
+Additionally the option *Queue Build for User that triggered original build* does not work as this user might not exist on the target VSTS/TFS.
+Please do not check this option in that case.
+See above for whom the build will be triggered depending on the specified authentication method.

+If you want to trigger a build from a different Team Project but within the same VSTS/TFS instance you can still use OAuth Authentication.

+In any case if you trigger a build from a different team project, no matter if on the same or a different server instance, the following *Advanced Configuration* options shall not be enabled to prevent issues:
+- Use current changeset for the triggered build
+- Use same source branch as triggered build

 ## Advanced Configuration
 ![Advanced Configuration](https://raw.githubusercontent.com/huserben/TfsExtensions/master/BuildTasks/advanced_configuration.PNG)